1Hyena/ericherstu/web/content.md

     Unlike the [original method][ref-6], Erich Erstu's method operates on an unbounded area.
 Also, his method tolerates contradictions.
-This variant of the WFC was initially implemented to generate random dungeons for an online role-playing game.
+This variant of the Wave Function Collapse method was initially implemented to generate random dungeon maps for an online role-playing game.

 # About ########################################################################